1990 New Zealand general election: Background

 The Labour Party had taken office after defeating the National Party under Robert Muldoon in the 1984 election.
 David Lange became prime minister and Roger Douglas became Minister of Finance.
 The economic program outlined by Douglas was deeply unpopular with Labour's traditional supporters, however – deregulation, privatisation, and free trade, all opposed by the party's more left-wing members, were a key part of the Rogernomics platform.
 This internal dissent was off-set somewhat by new social legislation and a strong stance against nuclear weapons.

 Labour was re-elected in the 1987 election with its parliamentary majority untouched, but the internal disputes continued.
 Eventually Lange forced Douglas to resign in December 1988, but continued destabilisation of his leadership by Douglas had weakened Lange's position such that he resigned eight months later.
 He was replaced as prime minister by Geoffrey Palmer, but Palmer failed to revive Labour's falling popularity.
 Several months before the election, Palmer was replaced by Mike Moore.
 The National Party was performing strongly – its leader, Jim Bolger, spoke repeatedly of "the Decent Society", saying that the reforms were doing significant damage to the social fabric of the country.
 The government was also being challenged by the NewLabour Party, founded by renegade MP Jim Anderton.

+In a study of the 1990 election, political scientists Jack Vowles and Peter Aimer, concluded that Moore's elevation to the leadership did make an impact on voters, particularly those who were still undecided about how they would vote when the campaign began.
+They stated "The evidence has confirmed the presence of a small electoral effect, consistently in Moore's favour," and that "He attracted some late deciders, probably deterred others from leaving Labour; and those who did leave appeared to do so despite, rather than because of, the leadership change."
+Moore's performance on the campaign trail narrowed the gap in opinion polls between Labour and National to 10%, better than it had been for over a year.